riponbanik/ansible-role-foreman/README.md

 [![Build Status](https://travis-ci.org/riponbanik/ansible-role-foreman.svg?branch=master)](https://travis-ci.org/riponbanik/ansible-role-foreman)

-Build fails when using docker in TravisCI due to hostname setting, tested with kitchen-ansible using hyperv vagrant machine
+Ubuntu VM in TravisCI has got issue, tested with kitchen-ansible using hyperv vagrant machine and Amazon ec2

 ## Requirements
 Foreman require hostname to be fqdn.
 Use Ansible hostname module to change hostname to fqdn or use the following role variable to change hostname e.g.